-Council's Event Amplified Sound Management Guidelines requires significant notification and engagement to be undertaken prior to the event being held.
+Council's Event Amplified Sound Management Guidelines requires significant notification and engagement to be undertaken prior to approval of an event licence.
 Notification areas have been established to ensure adequate information and prior notice is provided to the community around event sites.

-1.8 Consideration by Kadaltilla/Adelaide Park Lands Authority (Kadaltilla)
+1.8 Consideration by the Adelaide Park Lands Authority (APLA)

-Events may be presented to Kadaltilla for advice or comment to the Council if it is deemed that there will be a significant impact to the care and control of the Park Lands, beyond the regular application of these Guidelines and that require specialist advice from Kadaltilla.
+Events may be presented to APLA for advice or comment to the Council if it is deemed that there will be a significant impact to the care and control of the Park Lands, beyond the regular application of these Guidelines and that require specialist advice from APLA.
 The authority will be regularly informed of events held in the Park Lands through reporting mechanisms.